RyanDeBarros/Olympian/README.md

 # Olympian
-Olympian Engine is a game engine framework written with C++ OpenGL to make future graphics projects easier, faster, and safer.
+Olympian Engine is a game engine written with C++ OpenGL to make future graphics projects easier, faster, and safer.
+It consists of two major components - the game framework (located in engine/), and the editor (located in editor/), which are subject to different licenses.

+The engine/ folder contains source code for the framework, and the general public API is included in engine/Olympian.h.
+For specialized features, refer to the (future) web documentation for which files to include.

+To build the editor, simply run editor/Build.py.
+This will build an executable, editor/OlyEditor.exe.
+Do not move the executable from editor/.

 ## Licensing